Date of Award:

 Master of Science (MS)

 The transition of Navajo Indian children from boarding schools to public schools has brought about the challenge of involving parents in their children's education.
 These people have previously been accustomed to having the education of their children left to the distant schools, with little opportunity for parental involvement.
 As a consequence, it is often difficult to get these parents to accept the schools' invitations to participate in conferences and other activities when parental involvement is important.
 This study reviewed all of the reports that could be found of programs involving Indians and non-Indian parents in their children ' s education.
 These programs were discussed with reference to their applicability to Navajo culture and the geography of the reservation.
 Suggestions and guidelines were offered for using various parts of these programs with Navajo Indian parents.

-Banale, Wanda, "Encouraging Navajo Parents ' Involvement In Their Children's Education" (1990).
+Benale, Wanda, "Encouraging Navajo Parents' Involvement in Their Children's Education" (1990).
 All Graduate Theses and Dissertations.
 5984.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .